-It is important to understand how and why childhood sexual abuse shapes a child for a lifetime.
+It is important to understand why and how childhood sexual abuse shapes a child for a lifetime.
 The long-term effects of childhood sexual abuse can follow survivors throughout life.
-Additionally, these effects tend to disguise themselves, either; as a difficulty adjusting to; or difficulty coping with the responsibilities of normal adulthood.
+Additionally, these consequences tend to disguise themselves as a difficulty adjusting to or difficulty coping with the responsibilities of normal adulthood.

-The emotional scars of child molestation do not easily fade.
+The emotional scars of child molestation in a trusted setting, like a school, do not easily fade.
 Indeed, they often impact the child as they grow into an adult, their adult relationships, and even the relationships with their own children.
-Unfortunately, victims of childhood sex abuse are much more likely to find themselves in dysfunctional or even abusive adult relationships.
+Unfortunately, victims of educator childhood sex abuse are much more likely to find themselves in dysfunctional or even abusive adult relationships.

-For families trying to understand how to best support a child that has experienced sexual abuse, it’s important to note that children who are disbelieved, blamed, or ostracized experience a greater sense of betrayal than those who are supported, believed, and shown understanding.
+For families trying to understand how to best support a child that has experienced sexual abuse in a school environment, it’s important to note that children who are disbelieved, blamed, or ostracized experience a greater sense of betrayal than those who are supported, believed, and shown understanding.